SoftwareAG/c8y-docs/content/reference/device-credentials-bundle/bulk-device-credentials.md

 <tr>
 <td align="left">CREDENTIALS</td>
 <td align="left">0..1</td>
 <td align="left">Password for the device’s user.
-If device use certificates, can be skipped.</td>
+If the device use certificates, can be skipped.</td>
 </tr>
 <tr>
 <td align="left">AUTH_TYPE</td>
 <td align="left">0..1</td>
 <td align="left">Required auth type for device's user.
-If device use credential, can be skipped or fill with 'BASIC'.
-Devices that use certificates must set a 'CERTIFICATES'.
+If the device uses credentials, can be skipped or filled with 'BASIC'.
+Devices that use certificates must set 'CERTIFICATES'.
 The default value is BASIC. </td>
 </tr>
 <tr>
 <td align="left">TENANT</td>